The Media Trade Upgrade: What programmatic traders need to know about data privacy regulations

 Like GDPR, CCPA gives California residents the right to know what personal information companies collect, and to request deletion of their personal data.
 CCPA also requires companies to disclose whether they’ve sold or shared personal information with third parties.
 Consumers have the right to easily opt out of companies selling their personal data.
 Finally, CCPA prohibits companies from discriminating against consumers who exercise these privacy rights.
 Consumers must have access to the same products and services regardless of opt-in/opt-out status.

-3 Takeaways: Impact on Programmatic Media Trading and DSPs
+3 Takeaways: Impact on programmatic media trading and DSPs

-1. Programmatic Campaign Performance
+1. Programmatic campaign performance

 Consumers trust and prefer brands that protect their customers’ privacy.
 As a programmatic media trader, your choices around targeting and inventory selection are connected to how companies protect consumer data.
 Fortunately, every DSP has privacy regulations built in under the hood — but it’s still important to understand data protection and how it can impact your campaigns and KPIs.